sameersinha3/RecipeEngine/README.md

 ./run_server.sh # (This may take a while to load the embeddings)
 ```

-And open localhost:5051 to view the server
+And open localhost:5051 to view the search engine frontend